Grothendieck--Serre for constant reductive group schemes: Abstract

 \section{Abstract}

-The Grothendieck--Serre conjecture asserts that on a regular local ring there is no nontrivial reductive torsor becomes trivial over the fraction field.
-This conjecture is answered in the affirmative in the equicharacteristic case but is still open in the mixed characteristic case.
-In this article, we establish its generalized version over Pr\"ufer bases for constant reductive group schemes.
-In particular, the Noetherian restriction of our main result settles a new case of the Grothendieck--Serre conjecture.
-Subsequently, we use this as a key input to resolve the variant of Bass--Quillen conjecture for torsors under constant reductive group schemes in our Pr\"uferian context.
-Along the way, inspired by the recent preprint of $\check{\mathrm{C}}$esnavi$\check{\mathrm{c}}$ius \cite{Ces22b}, we also prove several versions of Nisnevich conjecture in our context.
+The Grothendieck--Serre conjecture predicts that on a regular local ring there is no nontrivial torsor under a reductive group scheme that becomes trivial over the fraction field.
+While this conjecture has been proven in the equicharacteristic case, it remains open in the mixed characteristic case.
+In this article, we establish a generalised version of the conjecture over Pr\"ufer bases for constant reductive group schemes.
+In particular, the Noetherian case of our main result settles the constant, unramified case of the Grothendieck--Serre conjecture.
+Along the way, inspired by the recent article by $\check{\mathrm{C}}$esnavi$\check{\mathrm{c}}$ius \cite{Ces24}, we also prove several versions of the Nisnevich conjecture in our context.